 So to me, that’s almost like earning two World of Hyatt points per dollar spent, which is an unbeatable return on everyday spending.

-The reality is that I do even better than that, since a good bit of that $15,000 of spending is at Hyatt hotels (where I earn 4x points) and gyms (where I earn 2x points), so the math works out even more favorably.
+The reality is that I do even better than that, since a good bit of that $15,000 of spending is at Hyatt hotels (where I earn 4x points), so the math works out even more favorably.

 How Much Do You Have To Spend For Globalist Status?

 I’ve had some people ask if it’s worth spending your way to Globalist status with this credit card.
-Hyatt Globalist status ordinarily requires 60 elite qualifying nights.
+Hyatt Globalist status ordinarily requires 60 elite qualifying nights, though in 2021 it will only require 30 elite nights.

 Is Globalist Status Worth It?